 The Open will cut down its field of 156 to the top 70 plus ties following Round 2.
-Before the tournament, oddsmakers will set an Over/Under for what they think the cut line will be, but the actual projected cut line will start to take shape following Round 1 and throughout the day during Round 2.
+Before the tournament, oddsmakers set an Over/Under for what they think the cut line will be, but the actual projected cut line will start to take shape following Round 1 and throughout the day during Round 2.

 British Open leaderboard